iloveyii/api/README.md

 #### Node Application
   * CD to directory `cd node` and then run npm install `npm install` .
+  * Change database credentials at the top of the file `api/node/server.js`.
   * Run the node server as `npm start`.
 Then browse to `localhost:3000`.

 ### Requirements